Bassarath talks up Bravo for vice-captaincy roleWednesday, October 28, 2020

-However, Bravo has played only five Tests over the last 18 months following a 2-½ year break from the game over a fallout with then Cricket West Indies president, Dave Cameron.
+However, Bravo has played only five Tests over the last 18 months following a two-and-a-half-year break from the game over a fallout with then Cricket West Indies President Dave Cameron.

 He has averaged only 13 since his return to Test cricket, however, and it led to his axing for the one-off Test against Afghanistan last November.

 Brathwaite has performed the vice-captaincy role in recent years and led the side in the third Test against England in the Caribbean last year when Jason Holder was suspended.